 Where is he?

-The thought ran rampant through Teela's mind as she stood inside Adam's empty room in the dark of night.
+The thought ran freely through Teela's mind as she stood inside Adam's empty room late at night.

-Teela knew that underneath his charming ways, Adam took life far more seriously than he let on.
+Teela was aware that underneath his playful ways, Adam took life far more seriously than he let on.
 She had known him too long to believe that he was off gallivanting with women at all hours of the night.
 The boy who had been her friend would not have grown into such a casual man.
 She was sure of that.
-Completely.
 Almost.

 She expelled a hard sigh.

 Adam.
 I swear to you, I'm going to kill you.

 Of course... she couldn't even be angry.
 Adam was her best friend, but he was also her Prince and that made their relationship odd.
 It was becoming increasingly evident to Teela that Adam and she had grown apart and in that time of growing apart she was losing the man who had always been a comforting fixture in her life.

 The cold hard fact was Captain of the Guard Teela and King Adam could not cavort as they did as children or even now, sometimes, when they felt playful and shoved each other in jest over gentle back and forth mockery.